riju/backgroundBlur/explainer.md

 Intel is committed to respecting human rights and avoiding complicity in human rights abuses.
 See Intel's Global Human Rights Principles.
 Intel's products and software are intended only to be used in applications that do not cause or contribute to a violation of an internationally recognized human right.

-Intel technologies may require enabled hardware, software or service activation.
+Performance varies by use, configuration and other factors.
+Learn more on the Performance Index site.

+Performance results are based on testing as of dates shown in configurations and may not reflect all publicly available updates.
+See backup for configuration details.
 No product or component can be absolutely secure.

 Your costs and results may vary.

-© Intel Corporation
+Intel technologies may require enabled hardware, software or service activation.

+© Intel Corporation.
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.